tbonzai/frontend-nanodegree-arcade-game/README.md

 ===============================

 1) Unzip files.
-2) Open "index.html" in HTML 5 capable browser.
-Ensure that JavaScript is enabled.
+2) Open "index.html" in HTML 5 capable browser with JavaScript is enabled.
 3) Play!

 ===============================